 North America's Volume Point decreased for both, as reported and excluding the Volume Point adjustments, for the twelve months ended December 31, 2024 as compared to the same period in 2023, and the decrease was less than the prior year period decrease.
 In North America, we continue to enhance our educational, training, and motivational programs and promotions.
 Latin America's Volume Point trend was relatively flat for both, as reported and excluding the Volume Point adjustments, for the twelve months ended December 31, 2024 as compared to the same period in 2023, whereas the prior year period saw a decline.
 In Latin America we have implemented certain pricing changes and Marketing Plan changes in most markets in the region during the second quarter of 2024, excluding Mexico, which we believe, positively impacted certain of the region's markets; however, the fluctuations during the year continue to reflect the difficult economic conditions including inflationary impacts on Members' operations, and political and social instability in certain markets.
 EMEA's Volume Point decreased for the twelve months ended December 31, 2024 as compared to the same period in 2023 and the decrease was lower than the prior period decrease.
-The Volume Point in the Asia Pacific region was relatively flat for the twelve months ended December 31, 2023.
+The Volume Point in the Asia Pacific region was relatively flat for the twelve months ended December 31, 2024 as compared to the same period in 2023, after also being relatively flat for the twelve months ended December 31, 2023.
 In our India market, the largest market in the region, our Volume Point growth rate for the twelve months ended December 31, 2024 was less than the Volume Point growth rate experienced during the same period in 2023, and the Volume Points remained relatively flat for the second half of 2024 compared to the second half of 2023.
 China's Volume Point decreased for the twelve months ended December 31, 2024 as compared to the same period in 2023, and the decrease was less than the prior year period decrease.
 We believe, the recent economic difficulties experienced in the region are a contributing factor in China's recent Volume Point decreases.